Deformations of hyperbolic convex polyhedra and 3-cone-manifolds: Representations of surface groups

 Finally, let $p$ be a cone point of $\bar S$.
 There is a unique shortest geodesic from $x$ to $p$, so $p$ corresponds to a unique point, that we will denote by $f(p)$, in the boundary of $f(C) \subset \mathbb{S}^2$.
 Then the holonomy of the loop based at $x$ and going around $p$ is a rotation centered at $f(p)$, whose angle is equal to the cone angle at $p$.
 Now since $\pi_1(S,x)$ is generated by loops going around the cone points, it implies that the image of the holonomy representation $\rho$ is generated by rotations centered at the $f(p_i)$, which are distinct points of $\mathbb{S}^2$ because $f$ is injective.
 And since $\bar S$ has at least three cone points, all these rotations cannot have the same axis, and hence $\rho$ is irreducible. \end{proof}

-If $p$ is a singular vertex of a hyperbolic $3$-cone-manifold, we can apply this result to the induced holonomy representation on the spherical link of $p$ to obtain the following corollary:
+If $p$ is a singular vertex of a hyperbolic cone-$3$-manifold, we can apply this result to the induced holonomy representation on the spherical link of $p$ to obtain the following corollary:

-\begin{Cor} Let $\bar M$ be a hyperbolic $3$-cone-manifold with cone angles smaller than $2\pi$ and such that its singular locus contains at least a singular vertex of valence greater than or equal to $3$.
+\begin{Cor} Let $\bar M$ be a hyperbolic cone-$3$-manifold with cone angles smaller than $2\pi$ and such that its singular locus contains at least a singular vertex of valency greater than or equal to $3$.
 Then its holonomy representation is irreducible. \end{Cor}

-This statement is actually true for any finite volume hyperbolic $3$-cone-manifolds (see\cite{Weiss2}, Lemma 6.35), but we will not need this fact here.
+This statement is actually true for any finite volume hyperbolic cone-$3$-manifolds (see \cite[Lemma 6.35]{Weiss2}), but we will not need this fact here.